Verizon Acquisitions & Mergers

 In a landmark $4.4 billion deal, Verizon in 2015 acquired faded but pioneering internet firm AOL as its vehicle to scale digital content and advertising capabilities.

-Moreover, its legacy base of several million paying subscribers still generated subscription revenues and data that could inform targeted ads.
+AOL also brought on several million paying subscribers that generated revenues and data that could inform targeted ads.

 For Verizon, synergies lay in blending AOL’s branded content and programmatic advertising knowhow with mobile and set-top box insights gleaned from Verizon's distribution network.